slashdd/charm-keystone/README.md

   - `username` Username to be created.
   - `project` Project (tenant) name to be created.
 Defaults to services project.
-  - `requested_roles` Comma delimited list of roles to be created
+  - `requested_roles` Comma delimited list of roles to be created.
   - `requested_grants` Comma delimited list of roles to be granted.
                        Defaults to Admin role.
   - `domain` Keystone v3 domain the user will be created in.
 Defaults